This morning I awoke to find a claim published in the Mail that I was not a sex worker.

 writer.
 When I was anonymous, being real was my main - my only -

 advantage.
 The Mail on Sunday have made some frankly nonsense claims, and I will be going to town on this.

 Because I know people do not trust the word of a sex worker, that is why I saved everything.

-As I said before, I look forward to the opportunity to rebut all claims Mr Morris will be making in court.
+I look forward to the opportunity to rebut all claims in court.
 (The MoS claim the trial is expected "within weeks."
 In fact it is scheduled for June 2015.)